-To prove defamation in California, you must establish four elements:
+To establish a defamation claim in California, you must prove four facts:

 - That the person who made the statement did so negligently, recklessly or intentionally; and,

 - That as a result of the statement, your reputation was damaged.

 The main difference is whether a defamatory statement was made

 - verbally (constituting slander) or

 - in writing or other tangible medium (constituting libel).

 In this article, our California personal injury attorneys will discuss the following: